-With the American life expectancy now at 78 years old and a shortage of home care aides, many Medicaid recipients aging in place are concerned they’ll no longer qualify and have to resort to living in nursing homes or assisted living facilities.
+With the American life expectancy now at 78 years old and a shortage of home care aides, many Medicaid recipients aging in place are concerned they’ll no longer qualify and have to resort to nursing homes or assisted living facilities.

 How The Problem Started

-In 2011, the Medicaid Redesign Team issued a mandate that adults who were on both Medicaid and Medicare had to enroll in privately managed long term plans if they also needed more than 120 days of home health care services.
-At that time, the Consumer Directed Personal Assistance Program (CDPAP) was expanded.
-This program gives seniors and those with disabilities the ability to hire their own home care aides and use state money to pay them.
+In 2011, the Medicaid Redesign Team issued a mandate that adults on both Medicaid and Medicare had to enroll in privately managed long-term plans if they also needed more than 120 days of home health care services.
+The Consumer Directed Personal Assistance Program (CDPAP) was expanded at that time.
+This program allows seniors and those with disabilities to hire their own home care aides and use state money to pay them.

 Additional revenue could then be brought in to balance the budget by raising taxes.
-However, the governor has chosen to impose stricter requirements with higher thresholds for daily care and caps on growth.
-Any new CDPAP application will be more scrutinized for any individual that needs more than 12 hours of care.
+However, the governor has imposed stricter requirements with higher thresholds for daily care and caps on growth.
+Any new CDPAP application will be scrutinized for any individual needing more than 12 hours of care.

 Addressing Drivers Of Growth

 Because of this workforce shortage, people use CDPAP because they are allotted more hours without being required to hire aides from a home health agency.
-They can submit a CDPAP application to pay family and friends to become their caregivers.
+They can submit a CDPAP application to pay family and friends to become caregivers.

 Proposed Budget Changes

 Changes to the CDPAP program will require participants to need help with at least activities of daily living.
-There will be an exception made for dementia and Alzheimer’s patients, who will only be required to need assistance with two activities of daily living.
+There will be an exception for dementia and Alzheimer’s patients, who will only need assistance with two activities of daily living.

 The details surrounding the potential budget changes for the CDPAP may or may not change over the coming months.
-It’s important that caregivers and patients stay updated on any CDPAP program changes that might affect them.
+Caregivers and patients must stay updated on any CDPAP program changes that might affect them.

 If you have any questions or concerns or would like to fill out a CDPAP application, contact us here at Special Touch Home Care.